easyt0re/mmrotate/README.md

 - pip install yapf==0.40.1
 - `mmrotate`, `datasets`, `__init__` `builder` and the rest

+somewhere here there is also
+- sudo apt-get install ffmpeg libsm6 libxext6

 for the GUI software
 - conda install pyqt torchvision==0.9.0
   - seems that shouldn't do pyqt directly